 Do not affix anything to or write on the walls of the Museum or the directional signs placed by The GAAM Show, including in the elevators.
 Hotel staff is authorized to remove any unauthorized postings on sight.

-No sleeping in the lobby or hotel hallways is allowed.
+No sleeping in the venue.
 The GAAM Show is reasonably tolerant if you nod off at your computer, but you may not use event areas as a replacement for a hotel room.
-The GAAM Show reserves the right to remove a participant from a event room for sleeping.
+The GAAM Show reserves the right to remove a participant from an event room for sleeping.